 What is Hospice Care?

 You may have heard about hospice care in the past, but many people aren’t aware of what hospice care means.
 There are many misconceptions about hospice care and the hospice benefit.
-The initial hospice benefit period is six-month, and provides help for the patient and many of those around them.
+The initial hospice benefit period is six-months, and provides help for the patient and many of those around them.
 This is your guide to understanding the hospice benefits and a description of hospice care services.

 Whether we are caring for your loved one in your family’s home, in a residence of your choice, or as an inpatient in a caregiving facility, the skilled and compassionate professionals of Trustbridge are here for you, 24 hours a day.